ivangeorgiew/ropework/README.md

-# Tied Pants
+# Tied-Up

-Error handling utilities for better user and developer experience.
+Error-handling and other function utilities for better user and developer experience.

 In programming most errors could have been caught by developers, but they were lazy or negligent.
-This is me trying (pun intended) to semi-automate the process of catching errors so your app only crashes when it really should.
+This is me trying to semi-automate the process of catching errors so your app only crashes when it really should.
 All done with useful and friendly logging.
-Oh, also extremely powerful caching is included.
+Also extremely powerful caching is included and runtime validation of function arguments.

-Be a good developer, tie your pants!

 ## Usage

-To start using this package you need to first install locally:
-`npm i tied-pants` or `pnpm add tied-pants` or `yarn add tied-pants`
+To start using this package you need to first install locally: `npm i tied-up` or `pnpm add tied-up` or `yarn add tied-up`

 ## Front-end Example:

 ```
-import { tieUp, FriendlyError, changeOptions } from 'tied-pants'
+import { tieUp, FriendlyError, changeOptions } from 'tied-up'

 changeOptions({
     notify: ({ isDevelopment, isFriendlyError, errorDescr, prodInfo }) => {